European Rugby Champions Cup: 2018–2020

 Saracens won the 2018–19 competition, defeating defending champions Leinster 20–10 in the final.
 Saracens were in breach of the Premiership salary cap during this edition and the previous year, in which they qualified for the 2018–19 cup.
 However, the EPCR have confirmed that Premiership ruling will not affect the results of the Heineken Champions Cup for 2018–19 or previous years, stating: "The Saracens decision is based on Gallagher Premiership Rugby regulations and does not affect the club's European record or current status in the Heineken Champions Cup."
 There were no Saracens representatives at the launch of the 2019–20 competition, held in Cardiff on 6 November 2019.
 EPCR released a statement saying they were "disappointed to learn of Saracens' decision to make their club representatives unavailable for today's official 2019–20 season launch".

-2020–
+2020–2023

-Because of the COVID-19 pandemic the 2020–21 competition took on a revised format.
-A similar but revised 24 team format will remain for 2021–22.
+Because of the COVID-19 pandemic the 2020–21 competition took on a revised format based on a hybrid of the round-robin and Swiss systems.
+A similar, but revised 24 team format took place for 2021–22 and 2022-23.

+Investec Champions Cup

+On 31 August 2023, Investec, a bank and wealth management company with operations in South Africa and Europe, and the European Professional Club Rugby announced Investec would take over as title sponsor of the competition.
+The tournament moved away from the COVID-19 influenced hybrid system back toward a more straightforward, if still modified, round-robin pool format, while retaining the balance of four pool matches and four knock-out weekends.